atixlabs/hardhat-time-n-mine/README.md

 ## Environment extensions

-<_A description of each extension to the Hardhat Runtime Environment_>

 This plugin extends the Hardhat Runtime Environment by adding an `timeAndMine` field which is an object with five functions, namely: